Overlay

 The Cons

 When done wrong, of course, the backlash is swift and unrelenting.
-You might remember Bodega, a glorified vending machine that positioned itself as “reinventing the Mom and Pop store.”
+You might remember Bodega, a glorified vending machine that positioned itself as “reinventing the Mom-and-pop store.”
 Silicon Valley is infamous for touting so-called innovations that, more often than not, are only techy-twists on an existing category.
-This combination of hubris and mislabeling will immediately turn-off your customer.
+This combination of hubris and mislabeling will immediately turn off your customer.

 If launching a new category is so treacherous, why take the risk?
 Wouldn’t it be better to just give people what they already want?
 The issue is, what people want – and the medium in which they prefer it – is always changing.
 As Al Ries writes, “a brand is the tip of an iceberg.
 How big and how deep the iceberg is will determine how powerful the brand is.
 The bottom of the iceberg is the category.
 If it melts, the brand will melt, too.”